aws-amplify/docs/docs/lib/predictions/fragments/js/sample.md

 ```

-You will also need to install an Image Picker so as to pick images from your gallary.
+You will also need to install an Image Picker so as to pick images from the Gallery.

 ```bash
   expo install expo-image-picker